 |But forgetting the dirt goes somewhere|

 There’s a knack to pressure washing.
 Probably everyone but me knew this.
 I suppose Paula Hamilton would have looked a bit of a prat if she leaped into the Golf and bunny hopped a few yards before stalling.
 You have to learn how to use this stuff.
+Good news is that we have professionals from https://lasvegaspressurewashingpros.com/ to do the pressure washing for you.

 The website said it was child’s play… they weren’t wrong.
 I nipped down to the shop for a few minutes mid Karch.
 When I came back the whole family – Panther of News included – were standing around looking very damp and sheepish.